 I'm an ecologist interested in understanding the interactions between soil microbiota, plants and herbivores.
-In particular, a major theme of my research is understanding the ecology of arbuscular mycorrhizal fungi, their host plants and herbivory.
+In particular, a major theme of my research is understanding the ecology of arbuscular mycorrhizal fungi, and how they affect plant defences.

 Impacts of elevated CO₂ on mycorrhizal fungal communities